ArchipelagoMW/Archipelago/worlds/factorio/docs/setup_en.md

 4. Provide your IP address to anyone you want to join your game, and have them follow the steps for "Connecting to Someone Else's Factorio Game" above.

+## Other Settings

+- By default, all item sends are displayed in-game.
+In larger async seeds this may become overly spammy.
+  To hide all item sends that are not to or from your factory, do one of the following:
+  - Type `/toggle-ap-send-filter` in-game
+  - Type `/toggle_send_filter` in the Archipelago Client
+  - In your `host.yaml` set
+    ```
+    factorio_options:
+      filter_item_sends: true
+    ```

 ## Troubleshooting

 In case any problems should occur, the Archipelago Client will create a file `FactorioClient.txt` in the `/logs`.
 The